Buying real estate in Arequipa?

 Which neighborhoods have the lowest house prices in Arequipa as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in Arequipa include Cerro Colorado, Paucarpata, Alto Selva Alegre, Hunter, and parts of Socabaya.
+As of 2026, the lowest house prices in Arequipa are usually in Socabaya, Paucarpata, Alto Selva Alegre, Miraflores upper areas, Yura, Cerro Colorado periphery and less central parts of José Luis Bustamante y Rivero.

 Which neighborhoods have the highest house prices in Arequipa as of 2026?